TrippCreates/Tripp-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JJNtc4UcqHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 For my first Milestone, I present my Robotic Arm Claw.
 It is controlled by two Potentiometers that send inputs to the nano, which process them as outputs for the servos.
 I faced many challenges while trying to complete this milestone.
 Let's go over a few.

 While building the arm itself, I realized multiple servos I was using were not working, so I had to take a bunch of them out, do a lot of testing, and then try and find enough servos that worked to make my project work.
-I found a code that made it really easy to find out which servos worked, so this streamlined my process a lot.
+I found a code that made it easy to find out which servos worked, so this greatly streamlined my process.

-While trying to wire the arm,
+While trying to wire the arm, I discovered how detail-oriented I needed to be.
+If even one wire were out of place, nothing would work.
+I spent so much time trying to find what I did wrong with my project and why some things would work and others would not, and it turned out my wires were not in the right place.

+The main challenge I faced was dealing with the voltage.
+When I finally had everything wired correctly and all servos working, I tried booting up the arm code, and the arm would start going crazy.
+I poured over the code and looked at every little line trying to find out what went wrong.
+Finally, I looked at the manual and it turns out that the arm works with 7-8 volts, and I was using a 9-volt battery to power it.
+So, I switched batteries, and finally, the arm worked perfectly with the potentiometer joystick, and my first milestone was done.

 # Starter Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jnHKEDy3mJg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>